geotrev/undernet/docs/tooltips.md

 - `id`: A unique id to represent the tooltip itself.
 Your tooltip `id` value should match the container's `data-tooltip` and trigger's `data-target` attributes.

-#### Trigger Classes

-- `tooltip-trigger`: Used to identify the tooltip container.
-Doesn't apply styling.

 #### Accessibility

 A few key attributes are added for you when the tooltip is instantiated.
 These help assistive technologies know how to treat and navigate through the component.